 - The Slan are the next-best thing from a Hive Mind.
 They're still individuals, but their hat is collectivism: Everything they do is for the good of their Community, and taking actions harmful to the Community is considered insane.
 This informs how they look at war: Slan-on-Slan battles resemble a shoving match and end when one side establishes dominance.
 The human willingness to fight even in the face of overwhelming odds scares the hell out of them.

-- Protectors, Outsiders, Puppeteers, Kzinti and other aliens from Larry Niven's Known Space tales are definitely this to varying degrees.
-The Outsiders being the really out-there example that nobody else can truly get and who make even the Grogs look understandable (which they pretty much are not).
-All think differently enough to humans (and each other) to trip themselves and those they interrelate with up, even if they do share some head-space, sometimes.
+- Protectors, Kzinti, and other aliens all think differently enough from humans (and each other) to trip themselves and those they interrelate with up, even if they do share some head-space, sometimes.
 It's made clear again and again that we are this to them, too.

 - C. J. Cherryh is fond of exploring alien psychologies in her novels.